Homotopy of manifolds stabilized by projective spaces: Introduction

-In this paper, we study the homotopy theory of manifolds after stabilization by a projective space $\mathbb{C}P^n$, $\mathbb{H}P^{\frac{n}{2}}$ or the octonionic projective plane $\mathbb{O}P^2$.
-For any $CW$-complex $X$, let $\Sigma^i X$ be the $i$-fold suspension of $X$.
-If $X$ is a closed manifold, let $X_0$ be the manifold with a small disc removed.
-Notice that $X_0$ has spherical boundary. \begin{theorem} Let $N$ be a connected closed $2n$-dimensional smooth manifold.
+Theorem~\ref{gyrationtypeintro} is stated for manifolds due to the connection to surgery, but the definition of $\Gtau(N)$ and the argument proving Theorem~\ref{gyrationtypeintro} hold in the more general case of $n$-dimensional Poincar\'{e} Duality complexes and even for $n$-dimensional $CW$-complexes $N$ with $H^{n}(N)\cong\mathbb{Z}$ and $N_{0}$ as the $(n-1)$-skeleton.
+It is not clear whether the localization hypothesis in the case when $\tau$ is nontrivial is necessary.
+For example, when $k=2$ there are two possible homotopy classes for $\tau$, a trivial one denoted $0$ and a nontrivial one denoted $\tau$, and Duan~\cite[Example 3.4]{D} shows that $\Gtau(\mathbb{H}P^{2})$ and $\Gzero(\mathbb{H}P^{2})$ represent different elements in the $9$-dimensional Spin bordism group.
+However, it may be the case that after looping the homotopy types align.
+In general, it would be interesting to know to what extent the localization hypothesis can be removed.

+Theorem~\ref{gyrationtypeintro} is the key ingredient in determining the homotopy types of manifolds stabilized by projective spaces.
+It should be noted that some of the other ingredients use additional geometric input such as the Whitney embedding theorem.
+Therefore, to avoid possible technicalities in achieving maximal generalization, we restrict to the case of closed manifolds.

+\begin{theorem} Let $N$ be a connected closed $2n$-dimensional smooth manifold.
 Let $F$ be the homotopy fibre of the inclusion $S^{2n-1}\hookrightarrow N_0$ of the boundary.
 The following hold: \begin{itemize} \item if $n\geq 2$ is even, there is a homotopy equivalence

 \item if $n\geq 2$ is odd, there is a homotopy equivalence after localization away from $2$

 \item if $n\geq 4$ is even, there is a homotopy equivalence after localization away from $2$ and $3$